 - Before connecting your hose place a small bucket under the RV sewer outlet.

-- Make sure all connection are snug and properly fitted.
+- Make sure all connections are snug and properly fitted.

-- Elevate the hose to ensure it all drain properly.
+- Elevate the hose to ensure it all drains properly.

-- Empty black tank first than gray tanks.
+- Empty the black tank first than gray tanks.

 - Once your tanks are empty add some freshwater to each one.
 A gallon or so will do.
 This keeps remains from drying out and you are swish-cleaning your tanks as well.